 5 campsites with heated cabins and yurts near Toronto

 Ontario Parks aren't just summer destinations.
 On the contrary, many of them are at their most beautiful in the fall and winter when the crowds have thinned out and you can really soak up the wilderness around you.
-Besides, few things more romantic than a yurt for two.
+Besides, few things are more romantic than a yurt for two.

 Here's a roundup of provincial parks with cabins and yurts for rent.